aws-samples/eks-workshop-v2/website/docs/autoscaling/workloads/hpa/configure_hpa.md

 Deployment/ui
 ```

-Next we need to create a `HorizontalPodAutoscaler` resource which defines the parameters HPA will use to determine how to scale our workload.
+Next, we need to create a `HorizontalPodAutoscaler` resource which defines the parameters HPA will use to determine how to scale our workload.

 ```file
 autoscaling/workloads/hpa/hpa.yaml
 ```

-Lets apply this configuration:
+Let's apply this configuration:

 ```bash
 $ kubectl apply -k /workspace/modules/autoscaling/workloads/hpa